democ-de/teledash-backend/README.md

 ## Development

 We use [VS Code Remote-Containers](https://code.visualstudio.com/docs/remote/containers) for the development setup.
-To start developing in a Docker container, run the **Remote-Containers: Open Folder in Container**-Command from the Command Palette and select the *worker* or *api*-folder to open it in VS Code.
+To start developing in a Docker container, run the **Remote-Containers: Open Folder in Container**-Command from the Command Palette and select the *worker* or *api*-folder.

 ### API
 #### Starting the API